 Visual upgrades will be made to existing businesses and public spaces within the District to improve the quality of the built and natural environments.
 There will be a focus on beautifying and improving access to San Lorenzo Creek.
 Public realm improvements will consist of sidewalk widening, tree plantings, street furniture, bicycle parking, and development of parks, plazas, and casual meeting places.
 Well-designed buildings, up to five stories where appropriate, will frame the District and transform the area into a destination, rather than a place to travel through.

-Example Infill Development of Large Underutilized Lots at Intersection of Mission and Maddox/Hampton Rd.
+Example Potential Infill Development of Large Underutilized Lots at Intersection of Mission Blvd. and Mattox/Hampton Rd..

-Vacant Former RDA Site in the Cherryland District.
+Vacant Former RDA Site at the intersection of Mission Blvd. and Hampton Rd. in the Cherryland District.